calccrypto/Hashes/README.txt

             instance.update(more data)

 Notes:
+    The GNU Multiple Precision Arithmetic Library (GMP) is needed for POly1305-Aes (gmp.org, sudo apt-get install libdev-gmp, or equivalent).

+    My Encryptions library is needed for this library.
+It is included in this project.
+My integer library is also needed, but only for Encryptions mode-of-operation functions, so it is possible to not need integer.

     The format was inspired by the Python 2.7 hashlib module

-    I have no idea how the unhashed data is stored in other implementations so each instance just holds a copy of all the data inputted into it and rehashes everything every time.
+    Hashes.h provides a quick test to check that the algorithms are correct.